 6. Building Custom Storefront Experiences

-Larger merchants often want to move away from a predetermined theme - they may have a different CMS they want to use, for example.
+Larger merchants often want to move away from a predetermined theme – they may have a different CMS they want to use, for example.
 It is entirely possible to build bespoke and custom storefronts on the Plus platform.
-Plus gives access to Hydrogen and Oxygen, enabling merchants to deploy headless solutions.
+With Plus, brands can access hydrogen and oxygen, enabling merchants to deploy headless solutions.

 7. Multipass

-Merchants often have a separate website (perhaps a blog, or a forum etc) and they want to pass their customers from there to Shopify seamlessly.
+Merchants often have a separate website (for example, a blog or a forum), and they want to pass their customers from there to Shopify seamlessly.
 Multipass on Plus will let customers do this using the same logins they already used to log into the first site.
-It deploys single use tokens for enhanced security.
+It deploys single-use tokens for enhanced security.

 8. Streamlining Ops

 Plus admin can be used to access all stores (up to 10).
-It provides the ability to create roles and permissions, view sales data for different stores, create new stores for different markets etc.
+It provides the ability to create roles and permissions, view sales data for different stores, and create new stores for different markets.

-This feature helps merchants automate the launch of new products or collections.
-It can enable merchants to schedule product releases and create custom landing pages for new products, set timers for products to launch etc. Using Launchpad makes it easy to create a buzz and efficiently implement sales.
+- Shopify Launchpad This feature helps merchants automate the launch of new products or collections.
+It can enable merchants to schedule product releases and create custom landing pages for new products and set ad timers for products to launch.
+Using Launchpad makes it easy to create a buzz and efficiently implement sales.
 Price changes can be set to update in advance so they change automatically at the point a sale launches.

 This allows developers to write and execute QL queries in a notebook environment.
-It uses Shopify APIs to analyse data, create custom reports and automate tasks.
+It uses Shopify APIs to analyze data, create custom reports, and automate tasks.

 - Acquisition, retention and conversion tips